airsplay/vokenization/README.md

 PyTorch code for the EMNLP 2020 paper "Vokenization: Improving Language Understanding with Contextualized, Visual-Grounded Supervision".

+> Note: I recommend to focus on "Wiki103" first and
+> ingore the code blocks related to "English Wikipedia".
+> "Eng Wiki" might take too long to complete.

 **Outline**
 * [Contextualized Cross-Modal Matching](#contextualized-cross-modal-matching-xmatching)
     * [Downloading Image and Captioning Data](#download-image-and-captioning-data)